-AGAIN NOTE: Fishing in Mexican waters is great, both offshore & in anchorages - get licensed!
+Note: It's great fishing in Mexican waters, both offshore and in anchorages - get licensed!

 Controlled Substances in Mexico

 With or without prescription, if it's a "controlled drug" in the States, then it's controlled in Mexico and subject to law!